MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/learn/2017-05-17-quintuplets-septuplets.markdown

 JZ: No, no. I had to learn it again because the band was playing to a different click than this or the band didn’t practice to this click.
 The rest of the band practiced to a different click and this kind of threw me out again because I practiced it that long with this click.
 The band’s click was “DA goo goo goo goDA goo goo goo.”
 It’s counting 8th note septuplets.
 [Does a rhythmic difference between the clicks.]
 It’s a different feeling.
 {: .interviewee }

 AG: It sounds very Indian, carnatic rhythm-inspired kind of thing.
-I know you had [Trilok Gurtu&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Trilok_Gurtu) on your album.
+I know you had [Trilok Gurtu&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Trilok_Gurtu) on your album.
 Were you going through some sort of Indian rhythm study phase?
 Has that been an important part of your rhythmic foundation?
 {: .interviewer }

 JZ: The Indian rhythm?
 No. Not at all.
 Not for me, but I should go there one day.
 [Mattias Eklund](/interview/mattias-eklundh) told me I should go there to South India but I never had this as a primary influence.
 I just recognized it later.
 Probably my influences came from there, like Meshuggah.
 I guess they must be inspired by those kinds of rhythms.
 So I guess it was a secondary influence, not a primary influence.